Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * Using the S parameter will additionally set the spindle RPM of the current tool.
   * It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.
 * Laser mode:
-  * M3 turns the laser on, with the S parameter setting the laser power (0 to 254), before a series corresponding G1 move.
+  * M3 turns the laser on, with the S parameter setting the laser power (0 to 255), before a series corresponding G1 move.
   * The relationship between the S parameter and laser power depends on the R parameter that was specified in the M452 command.
   * Note there can be issues using this mode as the M-command queue is only 8 commands long, while the G-command queue is 20 commands long.
 You may get stuttering, particularly when raster engraving.
-Best to use G1 with S parameter.
+Better to use G1 with S parameter.

 #### M3 in RepRapFirmware 1.20 to 2.0